ilyakashtelyan/pmc-docs/docs/source/archiving.rst

 Manager that the article has been archived and is ready to be included in the issue.

-Video: JPS - Archiving the paper for issue
+Video: Archiving the paper for issue
 ------------------------------------------

 .. raw:: html